 Which is Better: Current Account vs Savings Account?

-The answer depends on your needs.
+The answer depends completely on your financial needs.

 Can You Have Both Accounts?